PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Pseudomalmea'

-    Retrieving data for taxon 'Pseudosamanea'

-    Retrieving data for taxon 'Psidium'

     Retrieving data for taxon 'Psychotria'

     Retrieving data for taxon 'Pterocarpus'

-    Retrieving data for taxon 'Quadrella'

     Retrieving data for taxon 'Randia'